 - Sato J, Goto K, Nanjo F, Kawai S, Murata K. Antifungal activity of plant extracts against Arthrinium sacchari and Chaetomium funicola.
 J Biosci Bioeng.
 2000;90(4):442-6.
 PubMed PMID: 16232887.

-Please Note: While all of these herbs have an extensive history of safe use internally through traditional herbal practices, only a few of them have been studied clinically.
+Please Note: While all of these herbs have an extensive history of safe use internally through traditional herbal practices, only a few of them have been studied clinically using Western techniques.
 Despite their historical use, there still is not extensive published research on their effectiveness in helping your body kill or eliminate mold.